 In general, PCs are built with all security measures because all of their sensitive components and hardware will be housed inside a casing to protect the components from dust and other harsh elements.
 However, some common PC hardware problems occur despite the protection.
-Even though the most complex computer issues at the workplace can often be solved by the business IT support team, there are many other small but common problems that occur quite often on a personal computer.
+Even though the most complex computer issues at the workplace can often be solved by the business IT support team, many other small but common problems can compromise our computer safety.
 It’s very important to identify and recognize such problems.
 The following are some of the commonly found hardware-related problems on your PC.

 Trouble-shoot Common PC Hardware Problems